mchughmk/react-django/README.md

 ## React Django

-A sample application that uses ReactJS as the frontend and Django Rest Framework as the backend.
+A sample application that uses ReactJS as the frontend and Django Rest Framework as the backend, with Docker managing the containers.